 Certain courses in our curriculum may be taken for college and high school credit at the same time.
 The courses will be taught at BHPRSD by our teachers as part of our regular curriculum.
 In order for students to earn dual credit at Camden County College, they need to receive a qualifying grade in the course, and pay for one college credit.
-They do not need to take the A.P. exam except for Environmental Science and Biology.
+They do not need to take the AP exam except for if they are enrolled in Environmental Science or Biology.
 Students may also enroll in these courses even if they do not wish to earn college credit.
 Students interested in any of these courses should discuss this program with their school counselor.